i2metaverse/hmd/README.md

 ## Steps

-1. Clone the repository
+1. Clone the repository and `cd` into the cloned directory
 2. Run `npm i` to install the dependencies as specified in `package.json`
 3. Run `npm run dev` to start the development server
+4. Open your browser and navigate to `http://localhost:5173/` or the URL shown in the terminal if it is different

-You can check out the `package.json` file to see other available scripts.
+You can inspect the `package.json` file to see other available scripts.
 - note that the `npm run build` script prepares the project for deployment on github pages

 # Architecture